joinpursuit/Pursuit-Core-iOS/lessons/unit1/env-and-tools/README.md

 6. Once complete, you should see a “Welcome to Xcode” screen.
 7. Congratulations!
 You have successfully downloaded and installed Xcode.

+#### Activity:

+Let's see what XCode's Playgrounds are all about.

+1. Download the [Intro to App Development with Swift](https://itunes.apple.com/us/book/intro-to-app-development-with-swift/id1118575552?mt=11) book and open it in iBooks.
+1. Read the short introductory material and on page 5 "Getting Started" download the project files that go with the course.
+I've linked them [here, too.](https://developer.apple.com/sample-code/swift/downloads/app-dev-curriculum.zip)
+1. This will create a folder named _Intro to App Development Curriculum_ in your Downloads folder.
+> 	It's possible you'll get a zipped file instead, named _app-dev-curriculum.zip_.
+If so, double click it in the Finder.
+1. Make a folder in your home directory named _Projects_ and move the _Intro to App Development Curriculum_ there.
+1. Open the 01_PlaygroundBasics.playground in XCode.
+1. Follow the lesson in the playground.
+1. Return to the iBook and complete the Check Your Understanding and finish the chapter.

 ### Git

 Git is a source control system that greatly facilitates collaboration on coding projects.
 We interact with it mainly in Terminal.
 Both Terminal and Git require some explicit attention to learn and should not be considered outside the scope of your work.